-When it comes to life insurance, there are a lot of misconceptions about whether or not the proceeds are taxable.
+When it comes to life insurance, there are many misconceptions about whether the proceeds are taxable.
 The answer is…it depends.
-In this blog post, we will discuss when life insurance payouts are and are not taxable.
-We will also provide some tips on how to minimize the taxes you have to pay on your life insurance payout.
+This guide will discuss when life insurance payouts are and are not taxable.
+We will also provide tips on minimizing the taxes you must pay on your life insurance payout.

 - Are Life Insurance Proceeds Taxable?